 MEET DR. JULIANA

-I am a Registered Psychologist passionate about working with children, youth, and young adults with anxiety, OCD, ADHD, and behavioural and learning difficulties.
+I am a Registered Psychologist passionate about mental health who works as a clinician, researcher, supervisor, trainer, consultant, and public speaker.
 My clinical approach is grounded in research and based on individual and family Cognitive-Behavioural Therapy (CBT)and Acceptance and Committed Therapy (ACT).

-I have given numerous national and international presentations and training and wrote book chapters and academic papers.
-I have continued to be actively engaged with the scientific community and am currently co-authoring a book for teenagers.
+I have given numerous national and international presentations and training as well as written book chapters and academic papers.
+I have also continued to be actively engaged with the scientific community and have recently co-authored a book for helping teenagers deal with uncertainty that will be released in August 2022 by New Harbinger!

 I completed my Masters and Ph.D. in School Psychology at the University of British Columbia.
 My dissertation study on neurocognition in pediatric OCD received awards from diverse psychological organizations, including a Certificate of Excellence from the Canadian Psychological Association.

-3- year Postdoctoral Fellowship at POP, where I participated in numerous aspects of research related to neurocognitive and academic functioning in OCD as well as treatment outcome.
+3-year Postdoctoral Fellowship at POP, where I participated in numerous aspects of research related to neurocognitive and academic functioning in OCD as well as treatment outcome.
 During my fellowship, I provided school-based support for POP families and gathered evidence about how students with OCD function at school and what to do to help improve their school functioning.
-For more information about the main studies that I conducted and published, please see Publications.
+For more information about the main studies that I conducted and published, please see Research.

-I am registered with the College of Psychologists of British Columbia (#2245).
+I am registered with the College of Psychologists of British Columbia (#2245)and hold a temporary Certificate of Registration Authorizing Interim Autonomous Practice with the College of Psychologists of Ontario.
 I received intensive training in CBT for OCD and related disorders through the Behavior Therapy Training Institute (BTTI) sponsored by the International OCD Foundation.
 I have been trained in ACT through different formal courses and participation in numerous workshops.
-I am also certified to deliver SPACE, a parent-based treatment program for children and adolescents with anxiety, OCD, and related problems.

 I am a member of the following psychological associations: